NovembreLab/PCAviz/README.md

 R CMD check --as-cran PCAviz_0.3-27.tar.gz
 R CMD INSTALL PCAviz_0.3-27.tar.gz
 ```

+Note that these commands require that the dependencies have already
+been installed.
+See the [DESCRIPTION](DESCRIPTION) file for details.

 Load PCAviz into the R environment, and get an overview of the package:

 ```R